 But for the population as a whole one suspects that life was good: the Minoan empire was clearly very efficient and the sheer numbers of the dwellings throughout Crete, many of them well built with squared stone masonry are the product of an economically successful society.
 Probably too there is the effect of the ‘opium of the people’: if you live in a society where there is no choice, you do not expect anything better than your lot, there is nothing to compare it with, so you assume that the current situation is wonderful.
 It is rather like the NHS in Britain today where everyone thinks it is marvellous because they do not have any choice.
 It is only outsiders who raise an eyebrow and compare it to the other systems that work rather better in the rest of the world.

 With this, my account of the Minoans comes to an end.
-May I now invite you to come with me to Egypt to compare the great Egyptian civilisation, or alternatively to return to the introduction to the Minoans.
+May I now invite you to come with me to Egypt to compare the great Egyptian civilisation.

 1st December 2016